21 Best Things to Do in Paris with Kids

 If you have kids interested in history or alternative activities, the catacombs might be the perfect place to be.

-5. Kid’s Cooking Class
+5. Get Creative at a Kid’s Cooking Class

 One of the most wonderful things I align with and appreciate deeply about French culture is the deep passion and appreciation for food and cooking.